arlo397/GuardianAI/README.md

 ### Description of Folder Contents

+- `Dockerfile_api`: Contains instructions for building a Docker image of the API container
+- `Dockerfile_test`: Contains instructions for building a Docker image that runs all of the tests
-- `Dockerfile`: Contains instructions for building a Docker image of our program
+- `Dockerfile_worker`: Contains instructions for building a Docker image of the worker
-- `docker-compose.yaml`: YAML file used to replace running the `docker build` and `docker run` commands for deploying a container.
-Orchestrates 3 services together: Redis Database, Flask App, Worker.
+- `docker-compose.yml`: docker-compose file used to spin up the whole project including the Redis database, Flask API, and worker container.
+It utilizes the Dockerfile_api and Dockerfile_worker files.
+Simply do `docker-compose up` to start the project.
+- `docker-compose.test.yml`: docker-compose file used to run the tests, simply do `docker-compose -f docker-compose.test.yml up`
 - `src/api.py`: Main Python script that interacts with our fraud data set, hosts the Flask app that allows the user to query for information, as well as interacts with the Redis database.
-  - [GET] `/transaction_data`: Returns all data from Redis
+  - [GET] `/transaction_data`: Returns all data from Redis as an array of JSON transaction objects.
-  - [POST] `/transaction_data`: Puts data into Redis
+  - [POST] `/transaction_data`: Puts data into Redis.
-  - [DELETE] `/transaction_data`: Deletes data in Redis
+  - [DELETE] `/transaction_data`: Deletes data in Redis.
   - [GET] `/transaction_data_view?limit=<int>&offset=<int>`: Returns a slice view of the data, beginning at the offset parameter (which defaults to zero) and ending at (offset + limit). limit parameter defaults to 5.
+Format is an array of JSON transaction objects.
-  - [GET] `/amt_analysis`: Returns statistical descriptions of the transaction amounts in the dataset.
+  - [GET] `/amt_analysis`: Returns statistical descriptions of the transaction amounts in the dataset in JSON.
-  - [GET] `/amt_fraud_correlation`: Returns the correlation between transaction amount ('amt') and fraud status ('is_fraud')
+  - [GET] `/amt_fraud_correlation`: Returns the correlation between transaction amount ('amt') and fraud status ('is_fraud') in JSON.
+  - [GET] `/fraudulent_zipcode_info`: Returns JSON describing the zipcode with the most fraud, how much fraud there was, the lat/lon of this zipcode, and a google maps link to it.
+  - [GET] `/fraud_by_state`: Returns JSON dictionary with two-letter state abbreviations as the keys and the fraud counts as values.
+Omitted states had no occurrences of fraud.
-  - [GET] `/jobs/<jobid>` : Returns all job information for a given JOB ID
+  - [GET] `/jobs/<jobid>` : Returns all job information for a given JOB ID as JSON, including the arguments the job was POSTed with and the jobs current status in the 'status' key, e.g. {"graph_feature": "gender", "status": "queued"}
-  - [GET] `/jobs`: Returns all existing JOB IDs
+  - [GET] `/jobs`: Returns all existing JOB IDs as a JSON array of Strings.
-  - [POST] `/jobs`: Creates a new job with a unique identifier (uuid)
-    - The `/jobs` POST request must include a data packet in JSON format which is stored along with the job information.
-For our application, the client must provide the following JSON formatted data:
-      '{"graph_feature": "gender"}' -H "Content-Type: application/json"
+  - [POST] `/jobs`: Creates a new job with a unique identifier (uuid).
+For our application, the client must provide a JSON body specifiying either a graph_feature they'd like analyzed (which can be any of 'trans_month', 'trans_dayOfWeek', 'gender', 'category') e.g. {'graph_feature': 'gender'} OR a list of transactions they'd like a ML model's analysis of with the following data included in each transaction object: 'trans_date_trans_time': String, 'merchant': String, 'category': String, 'amt': number, 'lat': number, 'long': number, 'job': String, 'merch_lat': number, 'merch_long': number.
+Note: the number-typed data must be floating point numbers.
+An example JSON body would look like {'transactions': [{"trans_date_trans_time": "01/02/2024 12:34".......}]}.
+An example job result would look like [\0.0], or [\1.0] if the transaction was inferred to be fraudulent.
+The returned JSON is in the format {"job_id": "anexamplejobid1234"}
-  - [DELETE] `/jobs`: Deletes all jobs
+  - [DELETE] `/jobs`: Clears all jobs.
-  - [GET] `/results/<jobid>`: Return requested job result in the form of a JSON dictionary.
-If the job has not yet been finished, the api returns a message indicating so.
+  - [GET] `/results/<jobid>`: Return requested job result either as a file download for graph_feature jobs or a JSON array for transactions jobs.
+If the job has not yet been finished, this results in a 400 Bad request.
-- `src/worker.py`: Pull jobs off of the queue and executes job functionality.
+- `src/worker.py`: Pull jobs off of the queue, attempts them, and stores their results and updated states in Redis.
-- `src/ml/random_forest_model.py`: Implements a Random-Forest Classifier to detect fraud with a high accuracy of 99%, leveraging feature importance analysis to enhance predictive insights.
-- `src/ml/nn_ml_model.py`: Implements a nn Classifier to detect fraud with a high accuracy of 99.5%.
+- `src/services.py`: Provides convenient functionalities used by both api.py and worker.py.
+This includes things like initializing Redis and HotQueue, reading environment variables, validating inputs, and quickly reading data out of Redis.
+- `src/ml/input_vectorization.py`: Includes functionalities for making a test/validate/train split and parsing and encoding training and evaluation data.
+- `src/ml/ml_model.py`: Implements a nn BinaryClassifier to detect fraud.
+This model is optimized for accuracy and was trained with a loss function that weighted the classes equally.
+If you would like to detect more true positives and have fewer false negatives, at the expense of having _significantly_ more false positives, you can re-train the model with a higher weighting on the fraudulent class.
+Current performance metrics for the model are as follows:
+  True positives: 91
+  True negatives: 55320
+  False positives: 54
+  False negatives: 107
+  Accuracy: 0.997102857554164
+  Precision: 0.6275862068965518
+  Recall: 0.4595959595959596
+  F1: 0.5306122448979592
+  AUROC: 0.7293103863425675
+- `src/ml/binaryclassifierstate.pt`: The state of the pre-trained BinaryClassifier.
+This is the state the model is in when worker.py uses it for inferences.
+- `src/ml/meanandstd.txt`: Stored copies of the mean and std tensors across the dataset.
+These are used to normalize any input vectors provided for inferences.
+- `src/ml/categories.txt`, `src/ml/jobs.txt`, `src/ml/merchants.txt`: Stored sorted copies of lists of payment categories, jobs, and merchants that occur in the dataset.
+There are no duplicate entries.
+These files are read in as lists and used for onehot encoding in the inference process.
+- `requirements_api.txt`: Text file listing all of the external Python library requirements used by the API service.
-- `requirements.txt`: Text file that lists all of the Python non-standard libraries used to develop the code.
+- `requirements_worker.txt`: Text file listing all of the external Python library requirements used by the Worker service.
+These are separate to minimize container size.
+- `kubernetes/`: Directory for the Kubernetes configuration files.
-- `data/`: Local Directory for Redis container to presist data to file system across container executions.
+- `redis-data/`: Directory for Redis container to presist data to file system across container executions.
-- `src/test_api.py`: Tests functionality in `src/api.py`
+- `test/test_api.py`: Exhaustively tests functionality in `src/api.py`
+- `test/test_services.py`: Exhaustively tests functionality in `src/services.py`
-- `src/test_worker.py`: Tests functionailty in `src/worker.py`
+- `test/test_worker.py`: Tests functionailty in `src/worker.py`

 Note: All throughout the code source, strategic logging is implemented to alert the developer of important events and bugs that arise.
-Logs are stored in `logger.log`
+Logs are printed to the console.

-To view the logger for each container, execute the following: `docker exec -it <container_id> bash`. `logger.log` is found in `/app`.
-Logs concerning the `worker` container are found by executing the command for the `worker` container id.
-Get the container id by running: `docker ps -a`.

 ### Flask Application

+#### Instructions for running the tests

+Simply run `docker-compose -f docker-compose.test.yml up` This will spin up a test container with all of the code and dependencies and will run pytest against all test files.
+The container will exit when tests are complete.

 #### Instructions on How to Deploy Containerized Code with docker-compose